 For example, if a company wants to separate the devices and applications used to conduct secure business operations, like accounting, from those connected to unsecured guest hotspots, it could create two separate virtual networks.

 Note: Some have used VLAN segmentation to improve overall network performance.
 However, with the evolving speed capabilities of modern clients, VLAN configuration should not be necessary to ensure sufficient network coverage and speed, unless you are regularly supporting several-hundred, simultaneously connected devices.

 Creating a Virtual Network

-A UniFi gateway, or a UniFi OS Console with a built-in gateway, is required to create a virtual network.
+A UniFi Gateway, or a UniFi Gateway Console, is required to create a virtual network.
 If you have a third-party gateway, please see Virtual Networks and Third-Party Gateways for more information.

 UniFi gateways have a built-in DHCP server to automatically optimize your virtual network settings, allowing you to create and configure new networks with a single click.
 We also allow advanced users to configure different VLAN IDs, or use their own external DHCP servers.

 - To connect wireless clients, enable your WiFi SSID’s Virtual Network Binding setting.

 - To connect wired clients, enable the same setting on their respective switch port(s).

 By default, each UniFi AP can support up to four dual-band SSIDs (i.e., each SSID broadcasts 2.4 and 5 GHz bands).
 This means you can create multiple SSIDs and bind them to a different virtual network.
 When a client connects to an SSID, it becomes a member of the SSID’s virtual network, and adheres to all associated Traffic Management and Network Isolation rules.